Chapter Five

 Hearing Mr. Wright say this feels like a punch in the stomach.
 I feel slightly dizzy hearing him say such words of sympathy, almost as if our parents were already dead.

 "He was fired?"
-I ask quizzically.
+I repeat.

-"I am afraid so," he answers, "just like everyone else, he has been very tense, you could say, and on edge about his job.
+"I am afraid so," he answers, "just like everyone else, he has been utterly tense, you could say, and on edge about his job.
 I never wanted to fire him, but I simply had no choice."

 "Have you personally spoken with our father in the past week?"
 Dinah questions.